derekwilson/PodcastUtilities/README.md

 # PodcastUtilities #

 PodcastUtilities are a set of utilities designed to help manage digital media on removable drives.
-Utilities are provided to Download Podcasts, Sync Podcasts and Generate Playlists
+Utilities are provided to Download Podcasts, Sync Podcasts and Generate Playlists and to manage an offline cache of media.

+The CLI tools run on Windows, Linux, and MacOS

+There is an incomplete GUI that runs on Windows and there is a complete Android app that you can build or get from the Amazon Appstore.

 ### In this repository ###

-* The ```_PreBuildPackages``` folder has a compiled ZIP file if you just want to run the
+* The `_PreBuildPackages` folder has a compiled ZIP file of the main projects output assemblies
   - the folder `net35` contains a build to used on Windows XP, Vista, 7, 8, 10 and .NET framework v3.5  app
   - the folder `netcoreapp2.1` contains a build for .NET Core for Linux, MacOS and Windows or for use with Mono
+* The `Android\Support\_PreBuiltPackages/` folder has compiled APKs for side-loading onto an Android device
-* Tools section contains installers for the open source tools used to build the app
+* Tools section contains installers for the open source tools used to build the apps
-* The rest of the repository contains the C# code, scripts and documentation to build the app
+* The rest of the repository contains the C# code, scripts and documentation to build the apps

 ### Requirements to compile the code ###